Northern India Birds and Wildlife

 International flights

-Visa to India
+Visa to India Individual health and travel insurance.

-Alcoholic drinks and items of personal nature
+Alcoholic drinks, souvenirs and items of personal nature